aws-ia/terraform-aws-control_tower_account_factory/sources/aft-customizations-repos/aft-account-request/README.md

 - **module source** is path to Account Request terraform module provided by AFT - this should always be ```source = "./modules/aft-account-request"```

-- **create_customizations** must **** be set to true if you intend to customize account after provisioning.
-Refer to <TODO - insert link Account Customization> documentation for more information.

 - **control_tower_parameters** captures mandatory inputs listed below to create AWS Control Tower managed account.
     - AccountEmail
     - AccountName